 A fundamental prerequisite for life on earth is the ability of living organisms to adapt to changing environmental conditions, and bacteria are no different.
 Bacteria have an Innate Intelligence that enables them to adapt to the forces, chemicals and environmental factors that try to destroy them.
 Though many of the germs are killed, the rest come back stronger and more resistant than ever.

 If bacteria can adapt, so can we.
 Human beings also have an Innate Intelligence that can keep us healthy and enable us to adapt.
-The healthier we keep ourselves as a lifestyle, the greater will be our innate ability to adapt.
+The healthier we keep ourselves through lifestyle, the greater will be our innate ability to adapt.

 Strengthen Your Immune System Naturally

 We all know that exercise can increase the health of your immune system along with a positive mental attitude and good nutrition.
 It is also true that a healthy nervous system is necessary in order to have a healthy immune system.
 The two go hand in hand.
 People with healthy nervous systems seem to be healthier than those without a healthy nervous system.3 Many people seek out chiropractic care for themselves and their families for this reason.

 Chiropractic Journal of Australia reported that the nervous system modulates the immune response, so any interference with that system can reduce the effectiveness of the immune system.4 The literature suggests that chiropractic manipulation had a positive effect on T- and B-lymphocyte, NK-cell, plasma beta-endorphin and antibody levels, and phagocytic activity, all of which are known to play roles in the body’s immune response function.4

 Our current healthcare system is not really a healthcare system at all – it is a crisis care system.
 By taking responsibility for what we put into our bodies, our fitness, and how we take care of our brains, spines, and nervous systems, we can improve our health and quality of life as individuals.
 This not only helps us at the moment but prepares us for a longer healthier life.

 Adjust your lifestyle today!
 You will strengthen your ability to adapt and will be more likely to enjoy a sensational century!